JinLi711/Protein-Structures/README.md

 ![2017 Deep Residual Network](https://github.com/JinLi711/Protein-Structures/blob/master/research/images/journal.pcbi.1005324.g001.PNG)

+Note that `L` is the sequence length, which can be arbitrary, and `n` is the number of features learned from the convnet.

 [Here](https://github.com/JinLi711/Protein-Structures/blob/master/tertiary_structure_prediction/visualization/test_visualization/chosen_plots/graph_run%3D.png) is a tensorboard visualization of the created model.
-Note that this has a few differences from the above model (see Acknowledgements)
+Note that this has a few differences from the above model (see [Acknowledgements](https://github.com/JinLi711/Protein-Structures#acknowledgements)).